piky/templator/README3.md

 - custom metric can be added

 ## Conventions used

-metric.prototype must be in dot notation.
-Metric subclass - in TitleCase.
-use camelCase for jsonInput (in @JsonAlias({}) add _ notation like in Zabbix API)

 - in discovery filter provide: formulaid in condition
 - arrays must be provided with default value of zero elements.